JorgeNnfx/20260401-Emergence-of-Inequality-in-Agent-Based-Systems/README.md

 Emergence of Inequality in Agent-Based Systems

-This repository contains the source code and simulation framework for the study:"Emergence of Inequality in Agent-Based Systems: The Role of Noise, Nonlinear Accumulation, and Network Structure" Currently under review [Index Journal]
+This repository contains the source code and simulation framework for the study:"Inequality in Agent-Based Models under Stochastic Dynamics, Cumulative Advantage, and Network Structure" Currently under review [Index Journal]

 Citation
 If you use this code or the model in your research, please cite it as:
 Nanfuñay-Chancafe, Jorge G. (2026).
-Emergence of Inequality in Agent-Based Systems: The Role of Noise, Nonlinear Accumulation, and Network Structure.
-[Manuscript under review]. https://orcid.org/my-orcid?orcid=0009-0004-2855-9751
+Inequality in Agent-Based Models under Stochastic Dynamics, Cumulative Advantage, and Network Structure [Manuscript under review]. https://orcid.org/my-orcid?orcid=0009-0004-2855-9751

 Overview